MehreenShafi/Sahaara/README.md

 ## Contact

-For urgent help or queries, please contact one of us at the emails below.
+For urgent help or queries, please contact one of us at the emails listed below.

 **Anisa**:  aa04049@st.habib.edu.pk
 **Mehreen**: ms04030@st.habib.edu.pk